-- United Arab Emirates legislation is allowing a grace period for workers to find a new employer (30 days). - ▶ In Canada, all foreign workers with temporary permits are allowed to change employers.
-The Authorities and current employers cannot deport and penalize them for looking for another place to work. - ▶ In Sweden, which has ratified Convention No. 143, work permits become fully portable after two years.
-After four years, it becomes possible to covert a temporary visa into permanent residence. - Under the Employment Permit System (EPS) of the Republic of Korea, migrant workers have three months in which to seek and switch jobs (ILO2020e). - ▶ In June 2021, an amendment to the Seasonal Workers Act of Finland was implemented to make it easier for seasonal workers from third countries to change employers.
-Meanwhile, employers are able to notify the Finnish Immigration Service of more than one employee at once, and the return of seasonal workers to the same employer is facilitated by suppressing the obligation to report on the employment conditions (OECD,2021).
+- United Arab Emirates legislation is allowing a grace period for workers to find a new employer (30 days). - ▶ In Canada, foreign workers with temporary permits are allowed to change employers.
+In case the work permit only allows the worker to work only for the current employer, the new employer will need permission from the Government to hire the temporary foreign worker who will also need to apply for a new work permit before changing jobs (Employment and Social Development Canada webpage). - ▶ In Sweden, which has ratified Convention No. 143, work permits become fully portable after two years.
+After four years, it becomes possible to covert a temporary visa into permanent residence. - Under the Employment Permit System (EPS) of the Republic of Korea, migrant workers have three months in which to seek and switch jobs. - ▶ In June 2021, an amendment to the Seasonal Workers Act of Finland was implemented to make it easier for seasonal workers from third countries to change employers.
+Meanwhile, employers are able to notify the Finnish Immigration Service of more than one employee at once, and the return of seasonal workers to the same employer is facilitated by suppressing the obligation to report on the employment conditions (OECD 2021).